telerik/winforms-docs/gridview/exporting-data/export-to-pdf.md

 {{endregion}}

 __Hidden columns and rows option__

 __GridViewPdfExport__ uses the default enumeration of hidden column and row settings.
-You can choose one of the three options
+You can choose one of the three options by setting __HiddenColumnOption__ and __HiddenRowOption__ properties.
-          by setting __HiddenColumnOption__and __HiddenRowOption__properties.
 However, PDF do not support real hidden columns, so choosing the ExportAsHidden will not behave the same as ExportAlways.

 * ExportAlways

 * DoNotExport (default)

-* ExportAsHidden  (brings the same result as ExportAlways option)#_[C#]  Setting the HiddenColumnOption_
+* ExportAsHidden  (brings the same result as ExportAlways option)

+####  Setting the HiddenColumnOption

 {{source=..\SamplesCS\GridView\ExportingData\GridViewPdfExport.cs region=SetHiddenPref}}
 {{source=..\SamplesVB\GridView\ExportingData\GridViewPdfExport.vb region=SetHiddenPref}}